 London's Science Museum is packed full of fun family activities.
 The Garden, aimed at three to six year olds, is a multi-sensory area where children can explore floating and sinking, shadows and reflections, sound and giant building blocks.
-The Pattern Pod, a hands-on gallery full of multi-sensory exhibits, is ideal for older kids aged from five to eight.
+The Pattern Pod is ideal for older kids aged from five to eight.

 Next door at the Natural History Museum, children can get up close to a terrifying T. Rex and find out how baby dinosaurs were born.
 Visit Investigate, the hands-on science centre for seven to 14 year olds, and touch geological specimens in the Earth Lab.
 Under-sevens will love the free-to-borrow Explorer Backpacks, which contain a safari hat, binoculars, drawing materials and an activity booklet.
 Choose from topics including birds, mammals, monsters, oceans and nature.

-Visit the popular Diana, Princess of Wales' Memorial Playground – which also offers free entry – where kids can climb the giant wooden pirate ship and explore the sensory trail, beach and teepees.
-If you have rollerblades, you are free to join skaters of all ages on the nearby Broadwalk.
+London has plenty of free parks which provide a great place for kids to tire themselves out.
+Visit the popular Diana, Princess of Wales' Memorial Playground in Kensington Gardens, where kids can climb the giant wooden pirate ship and explore the sensory trail, beach and teepees.
+If you have rollerblades you can join skaters of all ages on the nearby Broadwalk.